Want to find a major that best fits your strengths, goals, and passions—and graduate on time?

 Choosing a major can be hard, but we can help.
 Our goal is to guide you toward making this important life decision, in an informed way, by the end of your first year.

 On your journey, the Exploratory Studies staff will serve as your guides, helping you choose classes and pointing you toward helpful resources.

-You’ll take several linked classes that are team-taught by professors from different subject areas to help you learn about majors and career options.
+You’ll take linked classes that are team-taught by professors from different subject areas to help you learn about majors and career options.

 At many colleges, you would be labeled “undecided” and expected to figure out a major on your own.
 Here, you are an “explorer,” and we are all set to help you as you seek the major that suits you best.

 You’ll begin by choosing one of our seven, subject-area-based, exploratory options.
 It will be your starting point for finding the major that inspires you.
 Faculty mentors along the way will help you identify your strengths and interests.
 Choose your

 starting point, and go anywhere your curiosity takes you.

 See where your passion for the fine arts can take you as you check out your options in art, art history, music, theater, and dance.

 Take stock of your options and opportunities in the business majors, such as management, marketing, finance, information technology, and accounting.